Reverse Mortgage Myths And Misconceptions

 That’s a MYTH: you own your home.
 Not the bank or lender.

 Lenders are not in the business of owning homes — they wish to make loans and earn interest.
-The homeowner keeps the title to the home in their name.
+The homeowner keeps the title to the home in their name, as long as they keep current with property taxes, insurance, and home maintenance.
 What the lender does is add a lien onto the title so that the lender can guarantee that it will eventually get paid back the money it lends when the loan is paid off or when the last borrower dies or vacates the home.

 Will you be able to pass on the home to your kids?